 EVENTS COMING UP:

-Join us this coming Saturday March 8, 2014 at 9am for a hike of the BLM land outside Hellhole Canyon.
+Join us Sunday April 13, 2014 at 9am for a hike of Keys Creek Canyon, to the historic Stone House.
 Please contact hike leader Anita Noone if you are interested in coming or have any questions.
-Hike information can be found here: March 8th Hike Info

 Thanks to everyone who joined us for our annual VCTA OPEN HOUSE!
 The Open House was held Saturday October 19th at the Valley Center Library and many folks came out to enjoy food, a slideshow and the wonderful music of Trails and Rails!
 We look forward to seeing you all again next year.